Gillian Weir: Biography

 Weir made her début at the Royal Albert Hall while still a student, as soloist in the Poulenc Organ Concerto, on the opening night of the 1965 season of the Promenade Concerts, and in the same year at the Royal Festival Hall in recital, then the youngest organist to have performed there publicly.
 She returned to the Albert Hall to make the first recording on the great organ after the 2004 rebuild.

 In 1967, she married Clive Rowland Webster.
 The marriage was dissolved in 1972.
-In 1972, she married Lawrence Irving Phelps, an American organ builder.
+In that year, she married Lawrence Irving Phelps, an American organ builder.

 Messiaen

 Her performance in 1964 of a work by Olivier Messiaen occurred at a time when his music was little-known outside France and she became particularly associated with this composer; she has several times performed his complete works in series.
-Her recording for Collins Classics (new re-release for Priory Records on 2002) was hailed as "one of the major recording triumphs of the century" in In Tune Magazine.
+Her recording for Collins Classics (re-released for Priory Records on 2002) was hailed as "one of the major recording triumphs of the century" in In Tune Magazine.
 Her distinguished position as a Messiaen interpreter has been reinforced by her CD release of his complete organ works to great acclaim as well as by her contribution to Faber's The Messiaen Companion and other publications.
 At Messiaen's request, she gave the first UK performance in January 1973 of the Méditations sur le Mystère de la Sainte Trinité at the Royal Festival Hall from a facsimile of the composer's manuscript, given to her after he gave the world premiere in Washington D.C.

 Her series of six weekly recitals in Westminster Cathedral of Messiaen's organ works in 1998, the 90th anniversary of his birth, brought huge audiences, and for her performances she was awarded the Evening Standard Award for Outstanding Solo Performance, the first organist to have been so honoured.